 skip to main content

-The Irish Naval Service will today launch a new recruitment campaign involving interactive online videos.
+The Naval Service has launched a new recruitment campaign involving interactive online videos.

 The 'Navy Career Explorer Videos' were developed with Irish company Trainify and are designed to give people a behind-the-scenes look at life in the navy.